Battlefield, Shropshire: Expansion of Shrewsbury

 The town of Shrewsbury has over the past 10 years grown substantially in this area and the village is now part of the town.
 It is however split by a large Shrewsbury bypass roundabout ("Battlefield Roundabout"), one of the busiest in the county town.

 The new Shrewsbury livestock market and a small hotel and service station has been built just off the A53 near the Battlefield Roundabout.

 An industrial and business estate, the Battlefield Enterprise Park, has grown up in between the older Shrewsbury suburb of Harlescott and Battlefield.
 It is located on the site of the Battle of Shrewsbury and the village of Battlefield is nearby.
 A large part of the battlefield is, however, protected as a heritage site.
 Even so, the Battlefield Link Road (the A5124) runs straight through it and a car park has been built for visitors.
 The first businesses moved in during the mid-1990s, though the park became more established later that decade when the Battlefield Link Road, the A5124, was built.
 The park is near the A49 and A53 and it is also adjacent to the Welsh Marches Line.

 Governance

 Battlefield is as an electoral ward of Shrewsbury Town Council and also Shropshire Council.
 The population of this ward at the 2011 census was 4,193.

+In 1931 the civil parish had a population of 204.
+On 1 April 1934 the parish was abolished and merged with Albrighton and Shrewsbury.